Assertion is not an attack

 I believe, I feel, I think… There’s an undeniable power in “I” statements.
 Their use is so unwittingly powerful, in fact, that it’s often deemed pervasive.
 In an increasingly I-centric world, it isn’t possible to escape the onslaught of opinions and feelings.

 But why do we have to receive assertions of others’ experiences as an attack on our own reality?
 There’s been a new adoption of the if you’re not with us, you’re against us mentality – and it might have a little something to do with how the world asks us to present ourselves.
 And we too often willingly oblige.

 How many times have you been asked to define yourself in three words?
 What are your three favorite shows, books, bands, and movies?
 What political party do you affiliate with?
 We are increasingly asked to define ourselves in terms of self-identification, which has become less about our passion and more about self-branding.
 Can you define who you are in a Twitter-sized snippet?
 No?
 Then you haven’t streamlined your personal brand enough.

 We are increasingly asked to define ourselves in terms of self identification, which has become less about our passion and more about self-branding.

 All or nothing

-In such simplistic terms, it’s easy to cast judgement or feel attacked.
-If you’re not a social justice warrior (SJW, as the kids on the internet say,) you’re not progressive.
+In such simplistic terms, it’s easy to cast judgment or feel like something is a threat or attack.
+If you’re not a social justice warrior (SJW, as the kids on the internet say) you’re not progressive.
 If you voted for Trump, you’re personally guilty for the resurgence of all the terrible-isms.

 Every one of us is a complicated tangle of genetics, circumstances, preference and experience.